seage/hyflex/README.md

 See details for each hyper-heuristic in the `hyflex-hyperheuristics` folder.

 The following table shows evaluated solutions of each hhs from competition run with 120s timeout and 5 repeats.

-Every hhs solves 5 of instances of each domain.
-The results are then evaluated using our new Unit metric.

-The equation of Unit metric is quite simple.
-All the neccessary parts for it are stored in metadata.
-For each instance of problem there is the optimal solution, greedy solution and few more infos.

-**Instance = unit_metric_instance(instance, optimal, greedy) e [0,1]**

-After having evaluated results the overall result of each domain is then calculated using weighted mean.
-Some instances are larger than other, therefore the size is used as weight.

-**Problem = weighted_mean({allUi(instance_i}, instances_sizes)**

-And finaly with all evaluated domain the score of the hhs is calculated using simple mean.

-**Score = 1/n * sum(ProblemScores)**

 ![Hyper-heuristics](docs/heatmap_120_5.svg)